 Probate & Will

-Probate lawyers is also known as estate lawyers , help with property matters like estate or drafting of wills . also give advice on powers of attorney, or serve as an executor or administrator.
-What a lawyer does totally depend on whether or not the decedent has drafted a will prior to their death.
-A probate lawyer guides the executor of will or beneficiaries of an estate through the probate process.
+Probate lawyers also known as estate lawyers, help with property matters like estate or drafting of wills.
+Also, give advice on powers of attorney, or serve as an executor or administrator.
+What a lawyer does totally depend on whether or not the decedent has drafted a trust/will prior to their death.
+An Estate planning lawyer guides the executor of the will or beneficiaries of an estate through the probate process.

 From identifying estate assets and beneficiaries to distributing assets and inheritances